 11. Explore the maze like streets and 1920s houses in Ikseon-dong

 It's easy to get lost in the crowd here.
 Ikseon-dong has what seems to be an endless amount of restaurants and cafes nestled into beautifully restored hanoks (houses).
-A shining example of the blend between old and new can be enjoyed at the Seoul Coffee (166-31 Ikseon-dong).
+A shining example of the blend between old and new can be enjoyed at Seoul Coffee (166-31 Ikseon-dong).
 For a beautiful quieter cafe off the beaten path, check out Minhwa Boutique (24 Samil-daero 26-gil).

 Look out for the instagrammable and delicious purple ice cream!